summerhays/public_service_guide/federal.md

 ---
 ## Federal public service
 ### Payscale
-One applies to a specific job, for instance AS-02, which will have a five step payscalei published on the [Treasury Website](https://www.tbs-sct.canada.ca/pubs_pol/hrpubs/coll_agre/rates-taux-eng.asp){: rel="noopener" target="_blank"}, published under [appendix 1](https://www.tbs-sct.canada.ca/agreements-conventions/view-visualiser-eng.aspx?id=15#tocxx327742){: rel="noopener" target="_blank"}.
+One applies to a specific job, for instance AS-02, which will have a five step payscale published on the [Treasury Website](https://www.tbs-sct.canada.ca/pubs_pol/hrpubs/coll_agre/rates-taux-eng.asp){: rel="noopener" target="_blank"}, published under [appendix 1](https://www.tbs-sct.canada.ca/agreements-conventions/view-visualiser-eng.aspx?id=15#tocxx327742){: rel="noopener" target="_blank"}.

 For the given job type, the payscale will come in 4 steps; the most one can make is the highest step.

 Moving up to the next level (in this case, AS-03) requires applying for a different job with more responsibilities.
+Level 04-05 tends to be for people with graduate degrees or equivalent experience.

 However each ministry seems to be slightly different.
 As an example with some classifications like Administrative Services (AS) it only goes up to like a 6, then one would apply for EX after to get an executive assistant job.